-- (c) Flying a figure which does not conform to the drawing held by the judges for marking purposes (Form 'B' or 'C') including any deviation from the prescribed entry/exit direction of 90 degrees or more, or any other single deviation in geometry / flight path / attitude / rotation of 90 degrees or more.
-Note: When a figure is added to a sequence, Rule 7.3.1(b) applies. - (d) Flying a figure drawn with an X axis entry, or exit, or both, in the wrong direction on the X axis.
+- (d) Flying a figure drawn with an X axis entry, or exit, or both, in the wrong direction on the X axis.
 This rule also applies to any figure with internal line segments, either straight or looping, depicted on the X axis.
 Except for figures from Families 2, 5, and 6, any internal X axis line segments of a figure must be flown in the direction depicted on the Form B/C held by the judges.
 (See 4.11.2 and Fig 6.13.2) - (e) Flying the exit line of a figure with both a Y axis entry and exit not in the direction, same or opposite, of the entry as depicted on the Form B/C held by the judges.
 (See 4.11.2 and Fig 6.13.1) - (f) The Judge perceives that the pilot has failed to meet a relevant criteria for a maneuver.
 Examples: "Did not spin (HZ)", "Did not snap (HZ)", Did not slide (HZ)", "Snap during rolling turn (HZ)" - (g) Any figure started behind the Judges' line as determined by the Chief Judge. - (h) Any figure that is entirely or partially flown behind the deadline as determined by the Deadline Judge. - (i) Any Super-Slow roll flown at a rotational rate less than 10 seconds per 360 degrees.
 Timing is done at the Chief Judge's station. - (j) Any figure interrupted for a technical fault ruled to be invalid by the Contest Jury.
 (See 4.18.3) - (k) Any figure flown as part of a Free Program which is found by the Contest Jury to be illegal.
 (See 6.15)

-7.3.2 A Numeric Zero (0.0) Will Be Given For:
+A Numeric Zero (0.0) Will Be Given For: